 - How?
 How did this come about?

-It is not uncommon for press releases to be written up and reported without any further follow-up with the sender - so make sure your release contains all the key detail needed.
+It is not uncommon for press releases to be written up and reported without any follow-up with the sender - so make sure your release contains all the key details needed.
 One point to bear in mind is that editors edit from the bottom of a press release up - so ensure the most important points are at the top.

 The most important thing to think about when writing a press release is the target audience.
 The readers of a niche magazine or website will be very different to those that read the local newspaper.
-In fact, you should write different versions of your release for the different audiences you are targeting.
+You should write different versions of your release for the different audiences you are targeting.

 When thinking about the audience, consider what knowledge they have about your company and product, and the type of language they will understand.
 The language used to describe production processes, for example, might be relevant for a specialist engineering audience, but not for the general public.